Kongola Constituency

-Kongola Constituency is a constituency in Namibia's Zambezi Region, with the Kongola settlement serving as its administrative centre.
+Kongola Constituency is an electoral constituency in Namibia's Zambezi Region, with the Kongola settlement serving as its administrative centre.
 Covering an area of 5,174 km², it is the largest constituency in the region by area.
-The constituency lies near the Kwando River.
-The name "Kongola" is derived from Silozi, meaning "to gather" (like a net collecting everything) or "to bring people together."
 As of 2023, Kongola has a population of 12,069, resulting in a population density of 2.33 per km².

+The name "Kongola" is derived from Silozi, meaning "to gather" (like a net collecting everything) or "to bring people together".
+The Kwando River flows through the constituency.
+Parts of Bwabwata National Park and Mayuni Conservancy fall within Kongola constituency.

 People

 The area is primarily inhabited by members of the Mafwe and Mashi tribes, governed by two traditional authorities.
 Additionally, the western part of the constituency includes part of the Bwabwata National Park, home to about 1,900 Khwe San people.